-MPC is the first tier of civil local government, closest to the community and has a keyrole to play in promoting and representing the interests of residents.
+Melton Parish Council (MPC) is the first tier of civil local government, closest to the community and has a key role to play in promoting and representing the interests of residents and local businesses.
 MPC, which is non-political, is made up of 15 volunteer Councillors.
-Elections take place every four years, the last one being in May 2019, when existing councillors who offered themselves for re-election were returned unopposed and the remaining and subsequent vacancies filled by co-option.
+Elections take place every four years, the last one being in May 20192023, when nearly all existing councillors who offered themselves for reelection.
+They were returned unopposed and the remaining and subsequent vacancies will be filled by co-option.